Skip to content

 Note

 uctlis an enhanced version of flytectl, the Flyte command-line tool.
-It adds Union Cloud-specific functionality, letting you manage not only Flyte entities (projects, domains, workflows, tasks, and launch plans) but also Union Cloud-specific entities like users, roles, and Union Cloud configurations.
+It adds Union-specific functionality, letting you manage not only Flyte entities (projects, domains, workflows, tasks, and launch plans) but also Union-specific entities like users, roles, and Union configurations.

 Set up a Python virtual environment